The festive season is here! and along with it an abundance of edible delights seem to be just about everywhere!

-Ama is a sticky, thick, mucus-like substance that if not cleaned out, will clog bodily channels and vitiate the “weak part” (Kavyaguna) in your body.
+Ama according to Ayurveda is a sticky, thick, mucus-like substance that if not cleaned out, will clog bodily channels and vitiate the “weak part” (Kavyaguna) in your body.

 Joints, lungs and sinuses are typical weak spots where ama accumulates, but the ama will vitiate different tissues and areas depending on the person.
 Some people may experience respiratory symptoms, constipation, gas, bloating, skin rashes or breakouts, congested lymphatic system, weight gain, headaches, ulcers or stress.

 The accumulation of ama is the first of The Six Stages of Disease (Shat Kriya Kala) according to Ayurveda.

 After that, it will eventually manifest into disease and more full-blown clinical features down the track.

 This is the beauty of the prevention aspect of Ayurveda.
 It can detect disease way before it gets even slightly complicated.

 A key solution for conquering “Christmas-time Ama” according to Ayurveda is to keep your digestive fire (Agni) burning and balanced.